-- (7) The Company is actively seeking replacement tenants or has entered into replacement leases for many of these vacant sites and/or is currently executing on or considering redevelopment opportunities for these locations.
-The Company continues to collect rent under the terms of an agreement regarding four of these vacant Anchors. - (8) The Company owns an office building and five stores located at shopping centers not owned by the Company.
-Of these five stores, one has been leased to Kohl's, one is vacant and three have been leased for non-Anchor usage.
+- (1) Target has announced plans to open a three-level 90,000 square foot store at Kings Plaza. - (2) Primark has announced plans to open two new two-level stores at Green Acres Mall and Tysons Corner Center. - (3) Scheels All Sports has announced plans to expand and build a two-level, 222,000 square foot store at Chandler Fashion Center utilizing the vacant 144,000 square foot location formerly occupied by Nordstrom.
+The store is anticipated to open in fall 2023. - (4) The Company is actively seeking replacement tenants or has entered into replacement leases for many of these vacant sites and/or is currently executing on or considering redevelopment opportunities for these locations.
+The Company continues to collect rent under the terms of an agreement regarding four of these vacant Anchors. - (5) The Company owns an office building and four stores located at shopping centers not owned by the Company.
+Of these four stores, one is leased to Kohl's, and three have been leased for non-Anchor usage.